NTI-Gymnasieingenjor/lunchpad/README.md

 <details>
    <summary>Automatic reboot at a set time</summary><br>

-   In the Raspberry pi terminal
+   In the Raspberry pi terminal write:
    ```
    $ sudo crontab -e
    ```
-   Below the comments in the terminal, add the line below and change the stars "*" accordingly to the desired time you want a reboot.
+   Below the comments in the terminal, add the following line below and change the stars "*" accordingly to the desired time you want a reboot.
    ```
    *    *    *    *    *  /sbin/reboot
    ```
-   This is an explanation of what the different stars mean.
+   The following is an explanation of what the different stars mean:

    ```
    *    *    *    *    *